zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 ## Updating the script

-To update the script simply go to the releases site again and download the new updatet version.  _depending on how difficult it is I might add an installer in the future that updates automatically_
+To update the script simply go to the releases site again and download the new updated version.

 # FAQ